v-viksur/architecture-center/docs/microservices/tactical-ddd.md

 ![](./images/microservices.png)

 We implemented all but one of these microservices as Docker container images running in Kubernetes.
 The only exception is the Delivery History service, which is implemented using Azure Functions.

-- It’s an event-driven workload that uses a trigger to save events to a data store, along with a very simple HTTP endpoint for querying.
-- It's relatively isolated from the other services.
-It does not run as part of the main workflow, so running outside of the cluster won't affect the end-to-end latency of user-initiated operations.
+We chose Functions for this service because it’s an event-driven workload that uses a trigger to save events to a data store, along with a very simple HTTP endpoint for querying.
+Also, it's relatively isolated from the other services.
+It doesn't run as part of the main workflow, so running outside of the cluster won't affect the end-to-end latency of user-initiated operations.